MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-getting-started.md

 5. The **Visualizations** pane, where you can add, change, or customize visualizations, and apply drillthrough.
 6. The **Fields** pane, which shows the available fields in your queries.
 You can drag these fields onto the canvas, the **Filters** pane, or the **Visualizations** pane to create or modify visualizations.

-You can expand and collapse the **Filters**, **Visualizations**, and **Fields** pane by selecting the arrows at the tops of the panes.
+You can expand and collapse the **Filters**, **Visualizations**, and **Fields** panes by selecting the arrows at the tops of the panes.
 Collapsing the panes provides more space on the canvas to build cool visualizations.

 ![Expand or collapse panes](media/desktop-getting-started/designer_gsg_collapsepanes.png)